 Blepharitis is inflammation of the eyelids, which often leads to red and swollen eyelids.
 It is a very common condition which can occur at any age, however it is more prevalent in elderly individuals.
 The vast majority encounter flare-ups in symptoms followed by episodes without any side effects.
 It is not a contagious condition, although bacteria can be spread from person to person.
-When this bacteria spreads, it has the potential to cause everything from blepharitis to meibomian gland dysfunction (MGD) and styes.
+When this bacteria spreads, it has the potential to cause everything from blepharitis to meibomian gland dysfunction (MGD), styes, and dry eye disease.

-The symptoms of blepharitis can include: soreness or stinging in the eyes, red eyes and eyelids, dry eyelashes filled with crustiness, and bothersome eyelids.
+The symptoms of blepharitis can include: soreness or stinging in the eyes, red eyes and eyelids, dry eyelashes filled with crustiness, sensitivity to light, and irritated eyes and eyelids.
 Blepharitis can also contribute to other conditions such as dry eyes and styes.
 The exact cause of blepharitis is tough to pinpoint, but there are a few different things that may contribute to the condition:

 Staph bacteria, which naturally lives on the skin of humans, is the most common cause of blepharitis when it becomes overpopulated on the skin of the eyelids.

 Seborrhoeic dermatitis, which causes an irritated rash on the scalp and skin (seborrhoeic dermatitis of the scalp is known as dandruff).
 Seborrhoeic conditions cause an overabundance of oil production on the skin, and this can contribute to blepharitis.

 Facial rosacea, which makes the face red, leathery, and uncomfortable, can also lead to ocular rosacea and blepharitis.

 Demodex eyelash mites, that naturally live in our hair follicles and sebaceous glands, can reproduce quickly and become an issue, causing blepharitis and overall, irritated eyes.